 The Underground at The Mob Museum

-The speakeasy can be accessed from both indoors or out.
+The speakeasy can be accessed from both inside and outside.

-To access from the inside, walk into the Mob Museum and let an employee know you want to visit The Underground.
-They’ll provide directions to the bar.
+To access the speakeasy from the inside, walk into the Mob Museum and let an employee know you want to visit The Underground.
+They’ll happily point you in the right direction.

 The Laundry Room

 Accessible via a discreet entryway inside the Commonwealth bar on Fremont East across the street from El Cortez, The Laundry Room is an intimate throwback to the prohibition era.

 With seating for only 22 available, admission to this downtown speakeasy is limited to reservation holders only (reservations can be made online here).